Osage Indian murders: Murders in Osage County

-In the early 1920s, the western U.S. was shaken by the reported murders of eighteen Osage and three non-natives in Osage County within a short period of time.
+In the early 1920s, eighteen Osage and three non-Osage people in Osage County were reported murdered within a short period of time.
 Colorado newspapers reported the murders as the "Reign of Terror" on the Osage reservation.
 Some murders seemed associated with several members of one family.

 On May 27, 1921, local hunters discovered the decomposing body of 36-year-old Anna Brown in a remote ravine of Osage County.
 Unable to find the killer, local authorities ruled her death as accidental because of alcohol poisoning and put the case aside.
+An autopsy revealed that the cause of death was not alcohol, but a bullet fired into the back of her head.
 Brown was divorced, so probate awarded her estate to her mother, Lizzie Q. Kyle.
-Kelsie Morrison, a petty criminal, later admitted to murdering Brown and testified that William Hale, a prominent local cattleman, had asked him to do so.
-Along with his admission, Morrison implicated Hale's nephew and Brown's ex-boyfriend, Bryan Burkhart, in her murder.
-Morrison testified that, after meeting Brown earlier at her sister Mollie's home, he and Burkhart took a heavily intoxicated Brown to Three Mile Creek, where Morrison shot and killed her.
+Kelsie Morrison, a petty criminal, later admitted to murdering Brown and testified that William Hale, a prominent local rancher, had asked him to do so.

+Along with his admission, Morrison implicated Hale's nephew and Brown's ex-boyfriend, Byron Burkhart, in her murder.
+Morrison testified that, after meeting Brown earlier at her sister Mollie Kyle's home, he and Burkhart took a heavily intoxicated Brown to Three Mile Creek, where Morrison shot and killed her.
+Morrison was also responsible for the murders of William Stepson, who died of a suspected poisoning in 1922, and Tillie Powell Morrison, who died of a suspected poisoning in 1923.
+One of Morrison's associates later said he had confessed to both murders to him.